keatonelvins/keatonelvins.github.io/taytay.md

 title: meep
 ---

 Well done Inspector Meepah!
 It's time for your final puzzle!
+The Case of the Lifeless Lumby!!

 The doors to Seabright Manor open with a slow groan.
 The lobby is dimly lit, cold, with thick rugs on the floor and shelves caked with dust.
 On a whim, you push open the ornate door on the right and enter the game room.
 Several large men are milling around and a few more are sitting in deep antique sofas by the fire.
 Six faces in all turn to look at you, sizing you up.